rodrigodebenito/icp-design-and-code/README.md

 ## Schedule

 This is a general outline for the course.
-Some of the themes are subject to change depending on the progress of the projects and the direction they take, as well as other guidance and support requirements.
+Some of the themes are subject to change depending on the progress of the projects, as well as other guidance and support requirements.

 **Week 1 (January 16)**
 Introduction.
 Servers, clients and what’s in-between.